The Children of Hester Baker nee Ponting.

 Still at Bosley Farm in 1891, by 1901 they had moved to New House, Pendock, Worcestershire.
 William is a retired farmer.
 Both girls had left home.

-By 1911 Emily Jane Baker, was a 71 year old widow living "on private means" was living at Dymock, Gloucestershire.
+William had died by 1911 when Emily Jane Baker, a 71 year old widow living "on private means" was living at Dymock, Gloucestershire.
 Boarding with her was Florence Griffiths a 26 year old school teacher.

-By 1871 George and Hannah's son Charles had married Annie and was living at Reddings, Holdfast, Upton on Severn where he was farming 50 acres.
+In 1871 George and Hannah's son Charles they were living at Reddings, Holdfast, Upton on Severn where he was farming 50 acres.